™ accredited pork

 To ensure that consumers know where their pork comes from, NZPork provides free labels to retailers and butchers across the country.
 If there is no Born and Raised in New Zealand PigCare

 Fresh New Zealand pork comes from ‘finisher’ pigs that have been reared in a social environment in group housing systems.
 No commercially raised fresh pork in New Zealand comes from pigs that have been raised in crates or stalls.

 However some of the processed pork products you eat (for example, small goods such as sausages and salamis) will have come from breeding stock.
-Depending on the farming system used, some of these animals may have spent time in farrowing pens with crates.
+Depending on the farming system used, some of these animals may have spent time in farrowing pens with crates and/or mating stalls.

 Unfortunately, there is no requirement for imported pork to meet New Zealand’s welfare standards.
 This means that imported pork products must only meet the New Zealand government’s Import Health Standards and the food safety requirements for all imported foods.

 The volume of imported pork is increasing each year, meaning the New Zealand pork industry struggles to compete with cheap imports.
 Buying pork with the Born and Raised in New Zealand PigCare

 You have a choice when you buy pork products.
 Currently, over 60% of pork products are imported into New Zealand.
 More than 60% of ham, bacon and small goods are made from imported pork.
 If a pork product says “Made in New Zealand from imported and local ingredients” on the packaging, then it is most likely made from imported pork.

 Imported pork is not required to meet New Zealand’s welfare standards nor the standards established by PigCare